rpereira1990/MSDS459/IndividualAssignment1/part5.md

 The chapter introduces real-world tools and methods used to extract and connect knowledge.

 - **Spacy & Hugging Face Transformers**: Used for NER and relationship extraction using pretrained language models.
-- **OpenIE Systems**: Tools like Stanford OpenIE allow extraction without a predefined schema but often with less accuracy.
+- **OpenIE Systems**: Tools exist to allow extraction without a predefined schema, though often with less accuracy.
-- **Embedding-Based KGs**: Techniques like TransE and DistMult embed entities and relations into vector space to support reasoning and link prediction.
+- **Embedding-Based KGs**: Techniques to embed entities and relations into vector space to support reasoning and link prediction.
 - **Challenges**:
   - Ambiguity in language (e.g., "Paris" as a person or a place)
   - Scalability and performance when processing large corpora